teracow/googliser/README.md

 `-N` or `--no-gallery`
 Don't create a thumbnail gallery.
 Default is to create a gallery after downloading images.
 Err, don't specify this and `--delete-after` at the same time.

-`--no-gallery-background`
-Build the gallery image with a transparent background.

 `--no-safesearch`
 Disable Google's [SafeSearch](https://en.wikipedia.org/wiki/SafeSearch) content-filtering.
 Default is enabled.